microsoft/pxt/docs/accessibility/screenreaders.md

 ## Voice Over

 Voice Over is the built-in screen reader provided with macOS.
-There is two way to start Voice Over :
+There are two ways to start Voice Over :
-* Press the ``Command + F5`` keys.
+* Press the ``⌘ + F5`` keys.
 * Use the ``Universal Access`` pane of ``System Preferences``.